Energy Engineering (B.S.En.E.)

 The primary program educational objectives of the bachelor's degree in energy engineering are:

-Graduates will attain employment and advancement in public or private sectors of the multidisciplinary energy field or in another technical or professional field, and/or complete a graduate degree program in engineering, business, medicine, law, or another technical or professional field.
+- Graduates will attain employment and advancement in public or private sectors of the multidisciplinary energy field or in another technical or professional field, advance toward professional licensure (PE) or certified energy manager (CEM) certification, and/or complete a graduate degree program in engineering, business, medicine, law, or another technical or professional field.

 The energy engineering profession focuses on the production, distribution, and utilization of energy sources and the economic/environmental implications surrounding these resources.
 Ohio's Energy Engineering curriculum is designed to provide graduates with a solid foundation in higher mathematics and basic sciences followed by extensive training in multidisciplinary energy topics including energy/material balances, transport phenomena, energy conversions, economics, sustainability, and policy.
 Additionally, the program integrates engineering experiences throughout the required coursework.
 These experiences require the application of engineering knowledge to develop and communicate solutions to energy-based problems.
-In addition, student experiences are enhanced with yearly colloquia which provide students the opportunity to learn from and interact with practicing engineers and researchers from the energy industry.
-The culminating experience is a year-long senior capstone design project in which student teams apply their skills to develop a solution to a real-world energy problem including costs, safety, and societal impact.
+In addition, student experiences are enhanced with colloquia which provide students the opportunity to connect their academic program with engineering competencies important in industry and life.
+The culminating experience is a senior capstone design project in which student teams apply their skills to develop a solution to a energy systems problem including an assessment of costs, safety, and societal impact.

 To best prepare for the demands of the academic programs in Russ College, four years of college preparatory math, one year of chemistry, and one year of physics are necessary.
 Students ranked in the top 30 percent of their classes who score at least 24 on the ACT or comparable SAT are most likely to be successful in Russ College of Engineering and Technology.